Fake news hinders Africa's fight against COVID | DW | 31.12.2021

 Just seven out of 54 countries on the continent have reached the 40% target, according to the WHO.
 That translates to about 9% of Africans being fully vaccinated against COVID.

-A lot of African countries have been unable to innoculate a majority of their people due to lack of vaccines.
+A lot of African countries have been unable to inoculate a majority of their people because of a lack of doses.
 Even more worrying, though, is the high level of vaccine hesitancy.

-Fake news about COVID vaccines, spreading across social media in Africa have played a major role.
+Fake news about COVID-19 vaccinesthat has spread across social media in Africa has played a major role.

-Since the outbreak of the pandemic, rumors and conspiracy theories have been rife, unsettling many people and making vaccination campaigns more difficult.
+Since the start of the pandemic, rumors and conspiracy theories have been rife, unsettling many people and making vaccination campaigns more difficult.

 But she finally took the opportunity and got her jab.
 The reason for her friends' mistrust, she said, was because they were "afraid that they will supposedly die two years after the vaccination."

-Perhaps surprisingly, some fake news is spread by influential people in African societies.

-"Great influence in spreading them [fake news] also comes from religious leaders who claim vaccinations have effects on women's fertility, breastfeeding and even death," WHO health expert, Sergio Cecchini, told DW.
+"Great influence in spreading [fake news] also comes from religious leaders who claim vaccinations have effects on women's fertility, breastfeeding, and even death," the WHO's infodemic manager, Sergio Cecchini, told DW.

-Such false reports are one reason why many people do not get vaccinated against the deadly virus.
+Such false reports are one reason why many people do not get vaccinated.

-The WHO also found that the majority of fake news is produced and spread in North America, Australia, Russia and Europe.
+The WHO also found that the majority of fake news is produced and spread in North America, Australia, and Russia and elsewhere in Europe.
 From there, they also reach African social media channels.

 The global health body is fighting this kind of misinformation on the continent of 1.3 billion people.